Florrena/Web-Programming-Project/README.md

 ### Feature 4

-We will create the contact form. which allows the customers to ask questions/give feedback or suggestions to the company.
+We will create the contact form, which allows the customers to ask questions/give feedback or suggestions to the company.
 The customers as well as information they provided will be added to the database.

 ### Feature 5

-We will create adoption form for adoption your dream cat.
+We will create adoption form for adopting your dream cat.
 Once the customer fills up the form, the cat will be moved to "Adopted" table in the database.

 ### Feature 6